Australian Guide Program

 Our Mission is to empower girls and young women to grow into confident, self respecting, responsible community members.

-Our Aspiration is to be Australia’s leading organisation for girls and young women in leadership and personal development.
+Our Vision is to be Australia’s leading organisation for girls and young women in leadership and personal development.

 What is the Australian Guide Program?